scalapb/ScalaPB/docs/src/main/markdown/sealed-oneofs.md

 title: "Sealed oneofs"
 ---

-**Note: sealed oneofs are available only in ScalaPB 0.8 or later.
-The API and rules are considered experimental.
-See note at the bottom. **

 Sealed oneofs are a subset of oneofs for which ScalaPB generates idiomatic data types for.

 ## Example